duilee/doodoo47/README.md

 ## :round_pushpin: About myself

 Graduated from UC Berkeley in May 2019 as Applied Mathematics Major with concentration in Fianance/Data Science.
+Mathematician and Business Startegist looking to be a ML engineer to better society.

 Interested in computational algorithms, optimization, predictive analysis including machine learning, deep learning and data management.
 Always open for discussions and ideas.